Search Options

 2020 LSI SREP methodology booklet

 Since 2015, the ECB and the national competent authorities have been working together to develop a common SREP methodology for less significant institutions, based on the EBA SREP Guidelines and building on the methodology for significant institutions and existing national SREP methodologies.
-The national competent authorities have the option to stagger the implementation of the common SREP methodology, applying it as a minimum to the high-priority LSIs in 2018.
-It will be applied to all LSIs by 2020.
+Since 2022, the implementation of the common SREP methodology has applied to all LSIs.

 Harmonised supervision